Chiltern tunnel: History

-The construction of the High Speed 2 (HS2) railway is to involve numerous major civil engineering works along its intended route.
-Construction periodical New Civil Engineer has described the Chiltern Hills as "HS2’s biggest and potentially most challenging site".
-It has been anticipated that, of the 102 km of tunnels that are to be bored to accommodate the line, around 16 km will be bored for the Chiltern tunnel alone.
+The construction of the High Speed 2 (HS2) railway involves numerous major civil engineering works along its intended route, with construction periodical New Civil Engineer describing the Chiltern Hills as "HS2’s biggest and potentially most challenging site".
+Of the 102 km of tunnels that are to be bored to accommodate the line, around 16 km will be bored for the Chiltern Tunnel alone.

-The design of the Chiltern tunnel has been subject to changes during the planning stages of the project.
+The design of the tunnel has been subject to changes during the planning stages of the project.
 During August 2015, it was announced that the tunnels would be extended 2.6 km north; this revision has allowed for the replacement of a separate planned cut-and-cover tunnel, as well as avoiding the destruction of around 12 ha of woodland such as Farthings Wood.
 During 2017, Contract C1 (Central 1), which covers the 21.6km section of the line that the Chiltern tunnels comes within, was awarded to the Align JV joint venture, comprising Bouygues Travaux Publics, Sir Robert McAlpine and VolkerFitzpatrick.
 The two tunnel boring machines were supplied by Herrenknecht and were delivered to the site in December 2020.

 Design

-The basic configuration of the Chiltern tunnel will consist of a pair of parallel bores, which are to be excavated by a pair of tunnel boring machines (TBMs).
+The basic configuration of the tunnel consists of a pair of parallel bores, which are to be excavated by a pair of tunnel boring machines (TBMs).
 Each TBM weighs around 2,000 tonnes, has a length of 170 m, and has been specially customised to suit the local geology, which primarily consists of chalk and flint.
 Staff are conveyed between the surface and the TBM using people carriers, which will have up to a one-hour transit time towards the later years of the boring.
-While both TBMs are intended to be operational simultaneously throughout the majority of the work, due to sensitivities surrounding the M25 motorway, only one TBM will be active at a time while within close proximity to this key trunk route.
+While both TBMs are intended to be operational simultaneously throughout the majority of the work, due to sensitivities surrounding the M25 motorway, only one TBM will be active at a time while near to this key trunk route.